LorneWhiteway/glimpse_project/README.md

 2. *run_glimpse*: glimpse is run (possibly in parallel) on each cutout;
 3. *merge*: the separate glimpse results are merged together to create an output convergence map (in healpix format).

+	The code also supports a fourth step that may be run at any time:
+4. *status*: display information on what files (cutouts, glimpse output, output merged files) have been produced so far.
+This is helpful for monitoring progress.

 The code is structured so that other mass-mapping algorithms besides glimpse can be handled in the future.

 ## Interface